yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - LED monitors are a type of LCD monitor that uses light-emitting diodes (LEDs) as the backlight instead of fluorescent lamps.
 - LEDs are more energy-efficient and have a longer lifespan than fluorescent lamps.
-- LED monitors also tend to have better image quality than LCD monitors, with higher contrast ratios and brighter colors.
+- LED monitors also tend to have `better image quality than LCD monitors`, with higher `contrast ratios` and `brighter colors`.

 The contrast ratio (CR) is a property of a display system, defined as the ratio of the luminance of the brightest shade (white) to that of the darkest shade (black) that the system is capable of producing.
 A high contrast ratio is a desired aspect of any display. [^3]